cvasilak/AccessJ/README.md

 Future work
 -----------

-Now that the basic staff are in place, the following are some areas of future work:
+Now that we have core functionality in place, the following are some areas of future work:

 * __Searching__